Disability and Accommodation

 Applies To: All University Employees

-- The purpose of this Policy is to assure that a qualified applicant for employment or an Employee with a Disability receives Reasonable Accommodation in the work place as required by Federal and Ohio law.
+- The purpose of this Policy is to ensure that a qualified applicant for employment or an Employee with a Disability receives Reasonable Accommodation in the work place as required by the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and state and local requirements regarding person with disabilities.
+The University is enriched by persons with disabilities in its student body and employees, it is important to also understand and support the needs and rights of these individuals.

 - This Policy applies to all applicants for employment and to all employees of the University including but not limited to faculty, administrative staff, unclassified hourly employees, classified civil service employees, and student employees.